-- And also, all the men who desire to live devoutly in Jesus the Anointed will be persecuted.
+- And also, all the men desiring to live devoutly in Jesus the Anointed will be persecuted.

 - But you: abide in what you learned and were assured of, *knowing which men you learned them from,

-- and that from infancy you have known the sacred writings, which are able to make you wise for salvation through faith in Jesus the Anointed.
+- and that from infancy you have known the sacred writings, the ones able to make you wise for salvation through faith in Jesus the Anointed.

 - All scripture is God-breathed and useful for instruction, for conviction, for correction, and for training in righteousness,